snuhcs-course/swpp-2023-project-team-1/README.md

 Please refer to https://gpu.snucse.org/kubectl.html `서버 접근 방법` and follow the instructions.

 ### Quickstart (Run GPU server)
-Download `sd-deployment.yaml` in `/inference_server/template` to current directory.
-And also download `sd-service.yaml` in secret.
+Download `spire-deployment.yaml` and `spire-service.yaml` in discord.
 And run following command will create a deployment.

 ```bash
 kubectl apply -f spire-deployment.yaml